Tobacco industry: Industry outlook in the United States

 Large tobacco companies have entered the electronic cigarette market by either buying some of the small e-cigarette companies or by starting their own e-cigarette companies.
 By 2014 all the major multinational tobacco companies had entered the e-cigarette market.
 They did so either by buying existing e-cigarette companies (including Ruyan, the original Chinese e-cigarette company, which was bought by Imperial Tobacco) or by developing their own products.
 A 2017 review states, "The tobacco industry dominates the e-cigarette market."
 All of the large tobacco companies are selling e-cigarettes.
 A 2017 review states, "Small companies initially dominated the electronic nicotine delivery systems (ENDS) market, and these firms had no links to the tobacco industry.
 Today, however, all transnational tobacco companies sell these products.
 Increased concentration of the ENDS market in the hands of the transnational tobacco companies is concerning to the public health community, given the industry's legacy of obfuscating many fundamental truths about their products and misleading the public with false claims, including that low-tar and so-called "light" cigarettes would reduce the harms associated with smoking.
 Although industry representatives are claiming interest in ENDS because of their harm-reduction potential, many observers believe that profit remains the dominant motivation."
+In the U.S., a consumer class action settlement involving JUUL and Altria was approved by the court and payments were sent to eligible class members around the 18 October 2024.
+In July 2025, the U.S. Food and Drug Administration authorized the marketing of certain tobacco- and menthol-flavoured JUUL e-cigarette products through the premarket tobacco product application pathway.

+In the United Kingdom, the Tobacco and Vapes Bill was introduced in the House of Commons on 5 November 2024, including provisions to restrict the future sale of tobacco by birth year and to regulate the advertising and promotion of tobacco and vapes.
+The Tobacco and Vapes Bill was listed by the UK Parliament as a Government Bill in the 2024–26 session, with its status updated on 15 January 2026.

 Major tobacco companies are dominating the political and policy-making environments just as they have in conventional cigarette policy making.
 As they have done to influence tobacco control policies for conventional cigarettes, the large companies often try to stay out of sight and work through third parties that can obscure their links to the tobacco industry.
 The one difference from the historical pattern of industry efforts to shape tobacco policy from behind the scenes is that there are also genuine independent sellers of e-cigarettes and associated users (so-called vape shops) who are not necessarily being directed by the cigarette companies.
 These smaller operators are, however, losing market share to the big tobacco companies, and the real political power is now being exercised by the cigarette companies.
 The cigarette companies try to take advantage of the existence of independent players while acting through the industry's traditional allies and front groups.